harpoonlobotomy/choose-your-own/choose-your-own_workdoc.md

 So yes. name_children_removed should never be called from the main script, only ever via the nicename func in item man, where it's done automatically after checking for children.

+12.46pm
+okay, progress.

+paperclip x4
+fashion mag
+anxiety meds
+regional map
+fish food
+batteries
+dried flowers
+glass jar*

+the car keys are now in the glass jar, as indicated by the asterisk.
+Will fail if you try to access it because I haven't done anything on the next state to deal with said asterisk, but progress.
+Car keys no longer in inventory, glass jar notes children.
+It's a start.